gageirwin/Discord-Media-Downloader/README.md

     --path                  The path where files will be downloaded to.
-Path must exist and can not use format variables --channel-format        The format that attachments from server channels will be downloaded with --dm-format             The format that attachments from direct messages will be downloaded with --max-retries           The maximum number of times to attempt to download an attachment, Default is 0 --sleep                 The number of seconds to wait before attempting to download the next attachment, Default is 0 --restrict-filenames    Restrict filenames to only ASCII characters and remove spaces --windows-filenames     Force filenames to be Windows-compatible, filenames are Windows-compatible when using Windows --message-count         Only download attachments from the last # messages
+Path must exist and can not use format variables --channel-format        The format that attachments from server channels will be downloaded with --dm-format             The format that attachments from direct messages will be downloaded with --max-retries           The maximum number of times to attempt to download an attachment, Default is 10 --sleep                 How long to sleep downloading attachments and retrieving messages, Default is 0 --sleep-random          Set a random range from A to B to sleep in between downloading attachments and retrieving messages, If using --sleep the random time will be added on
+    --restrict-filenames    Restrict filenames to only ASCII characters and remove spaces --windows-filenames     Force filenames to be Windows-compatible, filenames are Windows-compatible when using Windows --message-count         Only download attachments from the last # messages